space-sh/space/doc/space-modules/how-space-modules-work.md

 # How Space modules work

-The following steps occur when running a _Space_ Module:
+The following steps occur when running a _Space_ module:

 1. Bash will run the `space` shell script and then `space` will perform the _init stage_:
 1.1.
 Initialize the _script context_.